Karzam/Blog/content/posts/some-useful-javascript-tricks.md

 title: Some useful ES6 tricks
 date: 2020-03-12
 tags: ['tech']
-description: "When it comes to writing Javascript, there are some tricks very useful to make your code simple and easily readable.
-I wrote this post to talk about some of them, probably the ones I use the most in my job and personal projects...."
+description: "When it comes to writing Javascript, there are some tricks very useful to make your code easily readable.
+I wrote this post to talk about some of them, probably the ones I use the most..."
 ---

 When it comes to writing Javascript, there are some tricks very useful to make your code simple and easily readable.

 I wrote this post to talk about some of them, probably the ones I use the most in my job and personal projects.

 ### Conditionally add properties to an object